OSUrobotics/Applied-Hand-Dimensions/Results/README.md

 		* `<hand name>` Power Grasp Measurements.md - Shows the pictures of each measurement and the recorded measurement values.<br>
 		* `<hand name>` Precision Grasp Measurements.md - Shows the pictures of each measurement and the recorded measurement values.<br>
 		* `<hand name>` Width Measurements.md - Shows the pictures and recorded values for the width measurements.<br>
+		* Results.md - Shows a table and plot for each grasp.

 Images Folder:<br>
 	Stores all of the submitted images for that hand.